imagej/imagej.github.io/_pages/plugins/mtrack/index.md

 Microtubules show a dynamic behavior known as dynamic instability, which is characterized by four parameters (1) polymerization velocity (vp, nm/sec), (2) depolymerization velocity (vd, nm/sec), (3) catastrophe frequency (fcat, sec-1), and (4) rescue frequency (fres, sec-1).
 Module 2 derives these dynamic parameters by fitting models using RANSAC.
 (Read more on [MTrack-RANSAC models](/plugins/mtrack-ransac-models)).

-If not forwarded by Module 1, Module 2 can be selected by {% include bc content='Plugins|MTrack|Microtubule Dynamics Analyzer'%}
+If not forwarded by Module 1, Module 2 can be selected by {% include bc path='Plugins|MTrack|Microtubule Dynamics Analyzer'%}

 The panel that opens will allow the user to select individual files containing trajectories, which were generated in the first module.
 The trajectory will be displayed as length versus time plot, on which RANSAC fits a model of microtubule dynamics using the default parameters.
 Read more about the [MTrack-RANSAC parameters](/plugins/mtrack-ransac-parameters).